mmesiti/Recorder.jl/README.md

   - [X] creates automagically code and data for regression test cases based on the recording
     - [ ] and the code created works out of the box (getting close)
+  - [X] store state in and create regression tests from a user-defined object
   - [ ] Use custom names for output data and script files
+        At the moment a tag can be chosen, but not more than that.
   - [ ] the recording and clearing is thread-safe
   - [ ] makes sure that if expressions are passed as arguments, these expressions are evaluated only once